10 common social media marketing mistakes in pharma

 - Agree on processes for planning, approval and publishing

-How to find and create social media graphics
+Recommended resource: How to find and create social media graphics

 5. No business reporting metrics

-Without the correct KPIs and reporting metrics in place, there is no way of really understanding if you are concentrating your efforts in the right places.
+Without the correct KPIs and reporting metrics in place, there is no way of understanding if you are concentrating your efforts in the right areas.
 You won’t be able to say what, when or why a piece of content encouraged more engagement than another, and you probably won’t be able to compare it to past or future activity.
 Worst of all, you won’t know the commercial impact of your social media activity – how does social media impact leads or sales?

-: Devise an effective social media dashboard
+Recommendation: Devise an effective social media dashboard

-Create a quick to complete and easy-to-use dashboard report that captures and reports the impact of your social media marketing campaigns.
+Create a quick-to-complete and easy-to-use dashboard report that captures and reports the impact of your social media marketing campaigns.
 Focus on less, more insightful metrics than trying to monitor too much.

 So what should you do?